-The CC Certificate helps us work together to build an equitable, accessible, and innovative world through sharing open knowledge and culture.
+The Creative Commons (CC) Certificate program helps us work together to build an equitable, accessible, and innovative world through sharing open knowledge and culture.

 Currently we offer a CC Certificate for Open Culture/ GLAM, a CC Certificate for Academic Librarians, and a CC Certificate for Educators.
 Courses are open to everyone, from university students and entry-level professionals to experts in the fields of library science, education, and cultural heritage.

 CC Certificate for Educators & CC Certificate for Librarians

 The Educators and Academic Librarians courses are quite similar, though they differ in the final unit of content, as well as the community discussions.

 - Academic librarians will develop comprehensive knowledge in open education and open access.
 They will also gain access to a global community of librarians working on similar open access goals.

 - Educators will develop comprehensive knowledge of open education including open educational resources (OER) and open pedagogy.
 They will also gain access to a global community of educators working toward similar open education goals.